- »IRS Seizes $3.9 Million from Unnamed Pro Poker Player

 A lawyer for the poker player claim the seizures violate their client’s 4th Amendment and 5th Amendment rights.
 Rain Minns, a Texas attorney (for the defendant) who specializes in white collar crimes, told KOIN 6 News, “We don’t generally comment on a current case, but as a matter of principle the government should not grab a person’s assets and strip them of their resources unless and until proven guilty.”

 Minns told reporters her client is a professional poker player.
 She claimed he regularly enters Las Vegas poker tournaments, including the annual World Series of Poker events.
 Given the various clues offered by court filings, the gaming media should know the person’s name soon.
-If it does not, then the defendent is an amateur high roller with money to blow on poker tournaments.
+If it does not, then the defendant is an amateur high roller with money to blow on poker tournaments.

 Seized House and Video Items

-In a seperate filing, Judge Brown ordered the seizure of the man’s home in Newport.
+In a separate filing, Judge Brown ordered the seizure of the man’s home in Newport.
 Prosecutors allege his home was part of the scheme to launder money, though they did not give details how.
 Real estate is one of the primary ways criminals launder money.

 Judge Brown wrote in the seizure document, “It is ordered that the Internal Revenue Service is hereby authorized to enter the Defendant real property.”